JNSchwartz/recipes/README.md

 # Welcome to JNSchwartz's Recipes!

 A collection of my favorite and unique recipes, perfect for any food lover looking for culinary inspiration.
-Here, you'll find a range of dishes from across the world, with a focus on simple, delicious and healthy meals.
+Here, you'll find a range of dishes from across the world, with a focus on simple, delicious, and healthy meals.

 ## Featured Recipes

 - [Coconut Balls](recipes/coconut_ball.md) - Delicious, easy-to-make, and vegan-friendly coconut balls.
 A perfect treat for any occasion!
+- [Sourdough Bread with Whole Grains](recipes/bread.md) - An artisanal, healthy bread recipe.
+Experience the joy of baking your own bread with this detailed guide.

 ## Tools